jimz011/homekit-infused/docs/updates.md

 living_room:
   subtitle: My livingroom
   icon: mdi:sofa
-  custom_cards: true
+  custom_cards:
 ```
 Next make sure that the foldername matches the key (in this case `living_room:`).
 So in your user folder you should have `/hki-user/views/living_room/`.

 *NOTE: The paths for existing legacy addons have also been changed and you should change them accordingly.
 This can be difficult so I will suggest adding back your folders one by one.
-Add a single view with `custom_cards: true` add the folder (and/or rename it to the corresponding key) and check if it works.
+Add a single view with `custom_cards:` add the folder (and/or rename it to the corresponding key) and check if it works.
 You can do a quick full folder search/replace and replace the following two words:
 - `base/` to `hki-base/`
 - `user/` to `hki-user/`

+*WARNING: IF you have any custom file with `# lovelace_gen` at the top and the file does NOT contain any jinja templates then HKI will crash!
+You must remove this line from all the files that don't have any jinja in them.

 I will once again stress out that you should do this slowly and with care or troubleshooting will be a nightmare!

 You can remove ALL the folders you do not intend to use anymore.
 You can also delete the folders where `custom_cards:` is not defined and want to use auto-filling instead.
-This will make your folder look a whole lot cleaner.
+This will make your views folder look a whole lot cleaner.

 You can see examples over [here](https://github.com/jimz011/homekit-infused/tree/4.x.x-personal)